Miranda Hart had the world at her feet. Where on earth did she go?

 Across most of the past decade, you can count Hart’s appearances on the fingers of one hand.
 She played Miss Hannigan in a West End revival of Annie in 2017.
 That year most of her cast gathered as pop-up entertainers in the Royal Variety Performance, and two years later all reconvened to celebrate the show’s 10th anniversary at the London Palladium.
 In 2020, she was perfect casting as Miss Bates, the prattling spinster in Jane Austen’s Emma.
 Then came Covid.

-But mostly, a comic actress credited with almost singlehandedly reviving the sitcom genre seemed to have withdrawn from the public eye.
+But mostly, a comic actor credited with almost singlehandedly reviving the sitcom genre seemed to have withdrawn from the public eye.
 Where on earth did she go and where has she been?

 Hart doesn’t give a date for this collapse, but she refers to halting work “pretty soon after my first role in a Hollywood movie”.
 Spy, starring Melissa McCarthy, was released in 2015, when she also left Call the Midwife after four series playing the bespectacled matron Chummy.
 Since then, Hart describes how almost every return to work has come after days, weeks, even months spent recuperating in bed.
 “I was so often judging whether my body was strong enough to go back, cross when it wasn’t,” she writes.
 “It was work that I’d pushed myself to keep going for, before I collapsed again and surrendered.”